taviso/nntpit/README.md

 | Raisins    |  +20   |
 | Nuts       |  +15   |

+Now a post for "New Recipe for Chocolate Raisin Brownies!!" will be scored -10+20+15 = 25, and so on.

 If you want to read about scoring, the slrn documentation is [here](https://slrn.info/docs/score.txt).

 # How?